 This refers to a procedure, to which all economically, ecologically and toxicologically sustainable methods are applied, in order to keep the extent of damage to a minimum and beneath the economic damage threshold.

 Integrated Viticulture is a method of working toward the profitable production of qualitatively high value grapes, wine and other grape products.
 Protection of human health as well as conservation of the basis for production and the environment stand at the forefront of Integrated Viticulture.
-Through the general overview of the Agro-Ökosystem-Weingarten, all means of cultivation were taken into account.
+Through the general overview of the vineyard as an agro-ecosystem, all means of cultivation were taken into account.
 Three quarters of Austrian vineyard land is cultivated according to the principles of Integrated Production.